Serious Question: Why Does My Hair Look Greasy Right After I Wash It?

 Why does my hair look greasy right after I’ve washed it?

 Interestingly, Kingsley points out that your hair texture can impact how oily your scalp is.
-“Those with finer hair tend to have more hairs per centimeter on their head [compared to] those with thicker, coarser, or coiled hair textures, and therefore, they have more oil glands producing more sebum,” she explains.
+“Those with finer hair tend to have more hairs per centimetre on their head [compared to] those with thicker, coarser or coiled hair textures, and therefore, they have more oil glands producing more sebum,” she explains.
 This, adds Kingsley, is why fine hair often becomes greasy faster.

 Can you train your hair to become less greasy?